Xudong-Huang/may/README.md

 ```

 **may echo server**

-run the server by default with 2 threads in another terminal
+Run the server by default with 2 threads in another terminal:
 ```sh
 $ cd may
 $ cargo run --example=echo --release -- -p 8000 -t 2